 From medicine to batteries, light globes to e-waste, here’s how you can recycle more than just the basics at home.

-If you’re up to speed about what you can put in your yellow recycling bin, you might be wondering what more you can do to reduce your household waste.
+If you know your A-Z of what you can put in your yellow recycling bin, you might be wondering what more you can do to reduce your household waste.

 Don’t stay in the dark when it comes to recycling